-8 Easy Science Activities for kids with Bugs
+Easy Science Activities for Kids to Learn Insects

 The easiest to do is a bug search walking in the park or just in your backyard.
 You can set up a goal to find a certain types of bugs, like cricket.
 Once you find any, look it up together with the kids.
 We have a bug catcher that really helps.
 After you catch the bug, put it in a bug viewer for kids to have a better view of the body parts.